KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 ### Potential Unwanted Apps (PUA)

-PUA detections are under the ActionType "AntivirusDetection", and therefore you will find them with the KQL queries of the previous section.
+PUA detections are under the `ActionType` of value `AntivirusDetection`, and therefore its detections can be found with the KQL queries of the previous section.

 If there is a focus to investigate specifically for PUA detections/blocks, the following KQL query can be used: